CoinsManager/CoinsManager/docs/Contributions/3_code.rst

 handle it), we need to compile it ourselves and commit it in git before pushing it to Heroku.

-In the following example, we will deploy the **alpha** branch on Heroku:
+In the following example, we will deploy the **EXAMPLEBRANCH** branch on Heroku:

 .. code-block:: console

-    $ git checkout -b heroku alpha
+    $ git co EXAMPLEBRANCH
-    $ cd client/compass && compass compile
+    $ cd app/client/compass && compass compile
-    $ git add . && git commit -am "add css files for Heroku"
+    $ for file in `find . -name "*css"`; do git add -f $file; done; git ci -am "heroku style"
-    $ git push heroku heroku:master
+    $ git push heroku `git subtree split --prefix app EXAMPLEBRANCH`:master --force
+    $ git reset --soft HEAD~1 && git reset HEAD .

 .. note::

-    The latest command will push our local branch heroku in the branch master of the remote heroku.
+    * the for loop searches for all css files and commit them (by default css files are ignored by the repo).
+    * the git subtree command is a trick to push only the content from the :file:`app/` directory to heroku, which expects the code to be at the root directory.